undermoonoldman/Learn-SpringCloud-Hoxton-Demo/src/site/fr/markdown/markdown.md

 ### Subsection

-If you want to filter content with Velocity (files ending in `.vm`), please have a look at explanations on [Markdown conflict with Velocity on `##` syntax](./markdown-velocity.html).
+If you want to com.undermoonoldman.springcloud.filter content with Velocity (files ending in `.vm`), please have a look at explanations on [Markdown conflict with Velocity on `##` syntax](./markdown-velocity.html).